nectar-cookbooks/pvconv/README.md

 TO_DO List
 ==========

-Make the installation location configurable.
+Make the installation location configurable (?)